The 5 Best Rice Cookers for Perfectly Steamed Rice

 Once you have the right cooker for your needs, you should also know how to use it properly.
 After measuring out the desired amount of rice, give it a preliminary rinse in cold water to remove debris, starch, and any unwanted particles.
 Next, add your desired amount of liquid – as a general rule, it should be equal or just a bit more than the amount of rice you’re using.
 When you place the pot on the heating element, let it heat up for a few minutes before adding in the rice, as this will help ensure even cooking.

-See also Small Aroma Rice Cooker Recipes
+See also How Rice Cooker Works

 Once the pot is on and the timer is set, cover it with its lid and let it cook for the allotted time.
 Once the timer has gone off, give it an extra few minutes so that all the liquid is absorbed – this will keep your rice from becoming too soggy.
 After that, take off the lid and fluff the rice with a fork – this will help prevent stickiness.